Applying For Financial Aid - What is the Free Application for Federal Student Aid (FAFSA)?

 After Filing the FAFSA

 Once you submit your FAFSA on the Web you will be given a confirmation number.
 Keep this for your records.
 After successfully submitting the FAFSA, you will be sent your Student Aid Report (SAR).
-You can check the status of your application by going to the FAFSA on the Web home page and selecting “Check Status of Submitted FAFSA or Print Signature Page” from the FAFSA Follow-up section or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) and ask if Federal Student Aid has your FAFSA on file.*
+You can check the status of your application by going to the FAFSA on the Web My FAFSA.
+Contact the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) with questions.*

 Previous to How Do I Apply for Financial Aid?